Construct is a powerful declarative parser (and builder) for binary data.

 Development and support¶

 Construct3 is a different project.
 It is a rewrite from scratch and belongs to another developer, it diverged from this project.
-As far as I can tell, it was not released yet.
+As far as I can tell, it was not released and abandoned.

 Construct should run on any Python 2.7 3.3 3.4 3.5 3.6 and pypy pypy3 implementation.

-Best should be 3.6 and pypy because they both support ordered keyword arguments which comes handy when declaring Struct members or manually crafting Containers.
+Best should be 3.6 because it supports ordered keyword arguments which comes handy when declaring Struct members or manually crafting Containers.

 - Transition to 2.8